aditya3322/web-crawler/README.md

 ## Code Walkthrough

-  * AsynWebCrawler is the singleton class responsible to crawl
+  * AsyncWebCrawler is the singleton class responsible to crawl
   ```
   public static AyncWebCrawler instance(String domain){
 		if(instance == null) {